 Habits, Routines, and Cold Showers

 Prune, trim, and cultivate your money motivation by establishing a solid routine.
 It takes time to get a well-oiled routine machine firing on all cylinders.
-For me, this started with a small spark, and that acts as a catalyst to a more good habits.
+For me, this started with a small spark, and that acts as a catalyst to more good habits.
 That “spark” was the exercise of putting myself through a cold rinse in the shower for 3 minutes.
 The mental control required something so simple, yet not immediately comfortable, is enough for me to stay in the driver’s seat (we’re talking ICE COLD water – give it a try!).
-Make a list of the things you want in a day, and build-out a routine that covers the most-important features.
+Make a list of the things you want in a day, and build out a routine that covers the most important features.

 Listen (to your elders), Learn, and Leap…

-I think this especially applies in the sense of picking inspiring people as a role-model.
+I think this especially applies in the sense of picking inspiring people as role models.
 Jocko Willink, a retired Navy SEAL, had a great point on one of his podcasts or YouTube videos.
-He was asked what advice he would pass-on to someone who was aspiring to be in the military.
-His response was essentially learn what Jocko did well, capitalize on that effort, and then do better!
+He’s also written several books.
+One of my favorites is “Extreme Ownership.”
+He was asked what advice he would pass on to someone who was aspiring to be in the military.
+His response?
+Learn what he (Jocko) did well, capitalize on that effort, and then do better!

 How true and applicable when getting motivated, building habits, and establishing routines to manage your personal finances (and life!) today and going forward.

-Don’t stop trying, grinding, putting yourself out there, growing, and getting work done.
+My friend, don’t stop trying, grinding, putting yourself out there, growing, and otherwise getting work done.
 Put in the (EXTRA) time, and do something hard: manage your money.
 Your life will benefit, and the lives of those you care about can be blessed by YOU.
+You’ve got this!